2lenet/HermesBundle/docs/installation.md

 * * * * * root cd /var/www/html/ && php bin/console lle:hermes:send
 ```

-If you want errors to be recover automatically, you must add a cron to run the command:
+If you want errors to be recovered automatically, you must add a cron to run the command:
 ```cronexp
 * * * * * root cd /var/www/html/ && php bin/console lle:hermes:recover-errors
 ```

 ## Permissions

-Each screen and action have it's own role.
+HermesBundle depends on [Crudit Bundle](https://github.com/2lenet/CruditBundle), if you use it, make sure that each screen and action have their own role.
 Make sure you've set the correct permissions in the [Crudit](https://github.com/2lenet/CruditBundle) backend for this bundle!

 ## Additional configuration